Developer66/Code-Collection/README.md

 ## License

-This project is licensed under the Apache License 2.0 License - see the [LICENSE.md](LICENSE.md) file for details Explicit reference to my name is required.
+This project is licensed under the Apache License 2.0 License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments